jpperkins30-ai/real-estate-platform/docs/api-tests.md

 This document outlines the testing strategy and test cases for the Real Estate Platform API endpoints.

+> **Note**: For a comprehensive implementation of API testing with Postman and Newman, see our [API Testing & Postman Automation](./testing/api-testing-postman-automation.md) documentation.

 ## Testing Tools

 - **Postman**: Primary tool for manual API testing and collection management
+- **Newman**: Command-line collection runner for Postman collections
 - **Jest**: JavaScript testing framework for automated tests
 - **Supertest**: HTTP assertion library for endpoint testing
 - **MongoDB Memory Server**: For integration tests with isolated database